Last updated July 2023 |

 The first session will typically involve an assessment, in which the child's parent or carer talks to the therapist about their concerns.
 The therapist will analyse the child's strengths and difficulties, as well as their history in order to identify what stresses the child has been through so they can help them make sense of it.
 Information may also be required from the child's school and other significant adults in their lives.

-What to expect in a session
+What to expect in a play therapy session

 Rather than encouraging the child to use verbal explanations of what is troubling them, the therapist will help them to express difficult thoughts and feelings through the metaphors of play.
-This will involve using a range of techniques that help children to become aware of what they are feeling and provide opportunities for them to express these.
+This will involve using a range of techniques that help children to become aware of what they are feeling and provide opportunities for them to express themselves.
 Awareness is an important part of play therapy because without awareness change cannot take place.

-- dance and movement
+dance and movement

 It is also crucial that the child understands the therapist is accepting of them and supportive throughout the whole process.
 Ultimately this positive relationship will foster the necessary corrective experience needed to promote cognitive development and help children to resolve inner conflicts and develop new patterns of behaviour and thinking.